Skip to content

 ├─ persists job + event log to SQLite (node:sqlite)

-└─ returns structured result to Claude
+└─ returns plain Markdown result to Claude

 Zero native dependencies.
 Uses Node 22.5's built-in node:sqlite — no better-sqlite3, no node-gyp, no compilation step. dist/ is precompiled and committed; installed plugins work immediately with just node on PATH.